 Boards in Information Governance

-We name this new model of board governance “information governance” to capture the board’s agency in knowledge synthesis, reporting oversight, and institutional deliberation constitutive of the firm’s identity.
-Information governance highlights a leadership role for boards in driving communicative action in firms—the active framing, synthesis, and deployment of the firm’s self-knowledge.
-In this respect, we discern and emphasize an affirmative, value-creating role for boards that has been suppressed by agency theory’s monitoring board conceit.
-We analyze areas of ongoing legal flux supporting the new, technologically enhanced, information-rich paradigm we identify.
+We name this new model of board governance “informational governance” to capture the board’s agency in data gathering and synthesis, deliberation, and reporting processes as constitutive of the firm’s status.
+Informational governance highlights a leadership role for boards in driving communicative action in firms—the active framing, synthesis and deployment of the firm’s self-knowledge.
+In this respect, we discern and emphasize an affirmative, value-creating role for boards that has been discouraged by agency theory's “monitoring board” conceit.
+We analyze areas of ongoing legal flux and evolution based on the new, technologically-enhanced, information-rich paradigm we identify.

 Suggested Citation: Suggested Citation